nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 #. `Thunderbird <https://www.mozilla.org/en-US/thunderbird/>`_ for your OS unless it comes with your OS distribution (Linux)
 #. `CardBook <https://addons.mozilla.org/en-US/thunderbird/addon/cardbook/>`_ (a Thunderbird contacts add-on.)
-#. `Lightning <https://addons.mozilla.org/en-US/thunderbird/addon/lightning/>`_ (a Thunderbird calendar add-on.)

-With an installed Thunderbird mailtool, an installed CardBook add-on, and an installed Lightning add-on:
+With an installed Thunderbird mailtool, an installed CardBook add-on:

 1. Cardbook is found in the upper right corner of Thunderbird.